sip03ds/viofunction/README.md

 - `IT Department of Company A` and we set all the permissions we want *IT Department of Company A* to manage and we assign the Role to AAD Group `IT Department of Company A`.

 We follow the same process for every company.
 Then we have to create the Device Groups on MDE.
-We create one device Group for each company.
+We create one device Group per company.
 For Company A:
 - `Supported Devices of Company A`
    - the rule we set is that `Tag equals IT Department of Company A` .
    - the users that have access on the Device Group is `IT Department of Company A`.

+We have achieved to create a different administration realm for each company on MDE.
+Every device that is enrolled to MDE should get the appropriate tag in order to be added on the right administration realm.

-Security Graph API for MDE([https://api.securitycenter.microsoft.com/api/machines/](https://api.securitycenter.microsoft.com/api/machines/))
+Now we need to set the tag on every device we already have on MDE.
+In order to migrate we will use Security Graph API for MDE([https://api.securitycenter.microsoft.com/api/machines/](https://api.securitycenter.microsoft.com/api/machines/))

-The ones we will focus on are:
+We will utilize the following attributes to achieve migration:
 - **{id}** is a unique GGUID Id for distinguishing the object in MDE.
 - **{computerDnsName}** is a string and usually it's the hostname of the device (including domain name).
 - **{machineTags}** is a list of strings used to filter the device in MDE.
 - **{aadDeviceId}** is a unique GGUID Id for distinguishing the object in AAD.

 ## Linking the devices among AAD, MEM , Autopilot and MDE
+So far we have configured all products and prepared them to accept different administration realms for each company.
+The next step is to establish a process that migrates any existing devices under the right administration realm and checks for any discrepancies for new devices.
+This process should run on a regular basis and try to sync the right attributes of device entities among all platforms.

+Check Graph API and Security Graph API I have come across the attributes that we need to use.
 Using the attributes for each entity we attempt to make the links displayed on the following figure:
 ![Entity Links](https://github.com/sip03ds/viofunction/blob/81005d0db697b858f2cbe2527a3209d937bf56c2/src/main/resources/images/Graph_Api_Links.png)